'No better way is there to learn to love Nature than to understand Art. It dignifies every flower of the field.' – Oscar Wilde

 Born in Drogheda, Co.
 Louth, Nano Reid (1900–1981) specialised in landscape, figure painting and portraits.
 After training at the Dublin Metropolitan School of Art, she went to Paris in 1927 and attended the Académie de la Grande Chaumière for a few months.
 After a stint in London attending the Chelsea Polytechnic, she returned to Ireland, and began to exhibit landscape painting at the RHA.

-In 1950, Reid and Norah Allison McGuiness were selected to represent Ireland at the Venice Biennale – the first time Irish artists participated in this prestigious exhibition.
+In 1950, Reid and Norah Allison McGuinness were selected to represent Ireland at the Venice Biennale – the first time Irish artists participated in this prestigious exhibition.

 Louis le Brocquy